Graduate School Guide

 Many students consider pursuing advanced studies beyond their undergraduate experience.
 Deciding to go into a professional or graduate program is a big decision.
 When contemplating graduate school, there are many things to consider.

 Best reasons to attend graduate school

-- You want to specialize in a subject that you are passionate about.
+- You want to specialize in a subject about which you are passionate.

 - You want to advance in your career or change career directions.